Bałtów, Świętokrzyskie Voivodeship

 Bałtów is a village in Ostrowiec County, Świętokrzyskie Voivodeship, in southeastern Poland.
 It is the seat of the gmina (administrative district) called Gmina Bałtów.
 It lies approximately 15 km northeast of Ostrowiec Świętokrzyski and 68 km east of the regional capital Kielce.

 History

 The village dates back to the Middle Ages and the rule of the Piast dynasty in Poland.
 Bałtów's first church, dedicated to Saint Andrew, probably existed in the 11th century.
 The 15th-century Polish chronicler Jan Długosz mentioned the Bałtów in his chronicles.
-In the early modern period Bałtów was a private village located in the Sandomierz Voivodeship of the Polish Crown.
+In the early modern period Bałtów was a private village located in the Sandomierz Voivodeship in the Lesser Poland Province of the Kingdom of Poland.
 The village often changed owners, including politicians Jacek Małachowski and Franciszek Ksawery Drucki-Lubecki.
 For a short period it was a town, getting town rights before 1751 and losing them before 1790.
 Bałtów ceased to be a private village in 1864.

-During World War II, Baltów, like the rest of Poland, was under German occupation from September 1939 until it was liberated by the Soviet Red Army in January 1945, when they were liberating Europe from Nazi German occupation.
+During World War II, Bałtów was under German occupation from September 1939 until it was captured by the Soviet Red Army in January 1945 and restored to Poland.